corbindavenport/wikipedia-search/README.md

 Wikipedia Search
 ================
-This extension allows you to type the word 'wiki' into your search bar, press the space key, and search for an article on Wikipedia.
+This extension allows you to type the word 'wiki' into your browser's search bar, press the space key, and search for an article on Wikipedia.
+You can also select any word or phrase on the web, right-click, and search it in Wikipedia.
+If you have [Awesome New Tab Page](https://antp.co) installed, there's even a widget for that built-in.
 Instant access to the millions of articles of articles on Wikipedia.

-You can aso select your language of choice from the Options page, with access to every language Wikipedia has to offer.
-Simply click the Chrome menu button, go to Tools > Extensions > Wikipedia Search > Options, select a language from the simple list, and click Save.
-After that, the next time you search it will send you to the Wikipedia site for the language you chose.

-Wikipedia Search is free to use in any browser extension, but I would like a link somewhere linking back to this Github page.
+If English isn't your main language, it's easy to change the language Wikipedia Search uses.
+Just go to the Settings page to switch to any of the 50+ languages Wikipedia supports.

 __Wikipedia is a trademark of the Wikimedia Foundation.
-OmniProxy icon from the [Faenza](http://tiheum.deviantart.com/art/Faenza-Icons-173323228) icon pack.__
+Wikipedia icon from the [Faenza](http://tiheum.deviantart.com/art/Faenza-Icons-173323228) icon pack.__

 ---------------------------------------------------------
+__New in Wikipedia Search 6.2:__
+* __Opera support:__ Opera browser is now officially supported by Wikipedia Search!
+* __Context menu:__ Minor tweaks to the right-click context menu.
+* __Settings:__ You can now turn the settings shortcut in search results on or off.
+* __Under-the-hood improvements:__ Most of Wikipedia Search 6.2 has been re-written to clean up the overall codebase.
+There's also less bugs!

 __New in Wikipedia Search 6.1.1:__
 * Fix for the settings page not working correctly.